lukin0110/pike.ninja/docs/pitch.md

 FEEDBACK -> To much time about competitors (1,5min): not why.
 Only we are different.
 Leave the rest for the following questions
 ->

+PITCH v1.0 rc1-beta

+The rise of Augmented Reality apps, like Pokemon Go, creates massive opportunities for Ad publishers.
+Today, enough tools are available to create Augmented Reality content.
+Yet no platform is available to run & monitor campaigns.

+That's why we’ve build Pike.
+With Pike we open up the Augmented reality world for ad publishers with a platform to create campaigns.
+For app developers we provide integrations to monetize their apps by showing augmented ads from publishers.

+The current online advertising business is worthed 200billion dollars worldwide.
+By 2020, 1billion people will use Augemented reality apps.

+Our direct competitors are Augmented Reality tech companies like Layar & CraftAR.
+Our indirect competitors are traditional online & mobile Ad companies.

+Our approach is unique because our platform spans across multiple apps.
+We provide more relevant and less annoying ads to the end user since they’re smoothly integrated in the environment and users are actually looking at a specific location.

+As of now we've a basic platform to configure ads and show them on specific building on a specific location.
+In the next months we'll add user segmentation & advanced monitoring of campaigns.

+We invite all ad publishers & App developers to monetize & augment their business with our platform on https://pike.ninja.

+Our team  consists of Tom Claus, who has several years of experience in business development & strategic partnerships at Mobile Vikings.
+And Maarten Huijsmans, who has serveral years of experience in platform development in Web and Mobile at Mobile Vikings and The Persgroep